NameTruffle/rawr-specification/OLDREADME.md

 # RAWR Specification
-An alternative to STUN and TURN ICE protocols for Web RTC which works with traversing symmetrical NAT.

 WebRTC is a real time communication protocol for establishing a direct connection between nodes on a network ("peers"), In order to connect these peers it uses a signalling server to exchange details and ICE servers to establish each connection.